rodlukas/UP-admin/README.md

     lecturer,
 -   notification of the next lecture payment,
 -   lecture number computation with respect to clients' attendances,
--   searching for clients (fuzzy searching)
+-   searching for clients (fuzzy searching),
 -   course and attendance state configuration including e.g. an intuitive course color selection,
 -   integration with the API of _Fio bank_ – on the main page there is a pretty overview of the latest bank transactions,